API ROI: Maximize the ROI of Automated API Testing Solutions

 For all the ad hoc users, Parasoft SOAtest provides a thin client to access test cases created and data captured during recording.
-The development testing platform collects this data in a central repository and provides various views into the data depending on role and needs.
+The Parasoft DTP reporting and analytics platform collects this data in a central repository and provides various views into the data depending on role and needs.

 Accessibility means more than user interfaces.
 Tools must scale with the projects and organization and integrate into the processes already in place.
 Parasoft SOAtest is available on the desktop and browser for immediate use and integrates with automation pipelines to run test suites offline.
 As the project scales, the API and web service testing tool is designed to handle growing test suites and code bases.
 Helping teams manage change and growth is an important aspect.

 Constant change is the reality of modern enterprise software development.
 It can be a constantly moving target for everything from product requirements to security and privacy challenges to brittle architectures and legacy code.